Yashasvi-Sriram/legos/README.md

         - Some problems may have multiple solutions in same file, ensure each solution has a `test_suite!`.
     - Ensure that `cargo test` compiles.
 - Note that although the `test_suite!` ensures all goal functions are implemented, it does not validate their implementations.
 That burden falls on the user.
-- Use `cargo test` to run tests in all crates.
+- Use `cargo test` to run all tests in all crates.
 - To get TODOs, use `rg TODO`.
-- Documentation can be read as-is from source code or `cargo doc --open` can be used to view it in HTML form.

 ## roadmap
 Problems considered until now can be found as crates in `src/bin/` directory.